Khrisefzm/Landing-page-with-react/README.md

 ## How to start coding?

+- Enter in the folder of landing-page: `$ cd ./landing-page/`.
 - Install the packages with `$ npm install`.
 - Run the webpack server with `$ npm run start`